Zwijndrecht, Netherlands

 Zwijndrecht ([ˈzʋɛindrɛxt]) is a town and municipality in the western Netherlands.
-It is located in the province of South Holland, at the southern tip of the island of IJsselmonde, and at the confluence of the rivers Oude Maas, Beneden-Merwede, and Noord.
+It is in the province of South Holland, at the southern tip of the island of IJsselmonde, and at the confluence of the rivers Oude Maas, Beneden-Merwede, and Noord.

 Population

 The town of Zwijndrecht is one of the "Drecht" cities.
 Part of the suburban zone south of Rotterdam, it has grown from around 6,000 inhabitants in 1960, to about 45,000 today.